rdkcentral/rdk-halif-hdmi_cec/docs/pages/halSpec.md

  #TODO Sreenivasa to check on the specs

-#TODO : Add Initialization and Startup section
+## Initialization and Startup

+Hdmi CEC HAL Client process will initialize CEC HAL by calling HdmiCecOpen() API before calling any other HAL API.

 ## Threading Model